elastic/apm-agent-dotnet/CONTRIBUTING.md

     if we ask you to make changes, add them as separate commits.
     This makes them easier to review.
-    As a final step before merging we will either ask you to squash all commits yourself or we'll do it for you.
+    As a final step before merging, we will either ask you to squash all commits yourself or we'll do it for you.

 4. Submit a pull request